michaelerule/ILI9341TTY/README.md

 - Specialize the driver for your particular Arduino platform and screen.
 Strip away unrelated code.
 - What raw I/O operations is the driver actually doing?
 Are they all necessary?
 Check out the ILI9341 and AtMega328 datasheets.
 Expand all macros until you can see the raw writes to the Arduino's 8-bit IO ports.
 On the Arduino Uno, these are PORTB, PORTC, and PORTD.
-- See if you can sacrifice accuracyfor speed.
+- See if you can sacrifice accuracy for speed.
 - See if some common special cases can be handled quicker using an optimized sequence of commands.

 Notes specific to the ILI9341 shield on the Uno